hyperoslo/heroku-pages/README.md

 ### Uploading to S3

-To upload your Heroku pages to S3 using [S3 Uploader](https://github.com/chrishein/s3_uploader):
+To upload your Heroku pages to S3 using [AWS Command Line Interface](http://aws.amazon.com/cli):

 ```shell
 heroku pages:upload